 Deciding on a purpose and a budget before you build the rifle can save you a big headache down the road.
 If you have $1000 to spend, you would be much better off with a $800 scope on a $200 rifle than the other way around.

-The cheapest rifle you can find will benefit from good glass, but putting a $200 scope on top of a $5000 rifle wont let you reach out past 1000 yards.
+The cheapest rifle you can find will benefit from good glass, but putting a $200 scope on top of a $5000 rifle wont let the rifle perform at it’s peak.
 Always use the best glass you can afford for the build.

 Another important decision to make is if you want a first or second focal plane on your scope.
-Second focal plane means you can zoom in on the target without your reticle changing sizes on you.
+Second focal plane is the most common and means you can zoom in on the target without your reticle changing sizes on you.
 The target gets bigger, but your reticle stays the same size.

 The issue with this system is that your subtensions change as your magnification does.
 This results in your subtensions only being correct at a specific magnification.
-This isn’t a problem at longer distances when under high zoom most of the time.
+This isn’t a problem at longer distances when under high zoom most of the time, however you can’t hold the same place at 6x that you would at 14x.

 With a first focal plane system, as you zoom in on the target, you zoom in on your reticle as well.
-This allows subtensions to stay consistent at any magnification level, but under higher zoom settings may block out the target on longer range shots.
+This allows the subtensions in the reticle to stay consistent at any magnification level.
+This causes thin lines at low power, but under higher zoom settings the reticle may block out small targets.

 With the barrel broken in, it was time to do a preliminary accuracy test.
 By now my scope had arrived.

-I have a Chinese manufactured scope on my .223 and my 22LR.
-For being $35, they work great, but I would not trust them on top of a 308 Winchester when I need reliability during hunting season.
-A fogged lens or bumped zero can mean missing the animal, or even worse, wounding the animal.
+I have a Chinese manufactured CVLIFE scope on my .223 and my 22LR.
+For being $35, they work great, but I would not trust them on top of a 308 Winchester when I need reliability and accuracy during hunting season.
+A fogged lens or bumped zero can mean missing the animal entirely, or even worse, wounding it.

-The CVLIFE scope is also second focal plane.
-I have missed a few crows because I didn’t check my magnifications and my subtensions were off.
+The CVLIFE scope is also second focal plane, and I have missed a few crows because I didn’t check my magnifications and my holds were off.
 I know at 24x magnification, I can hold 1 Mil high and hit a crow at 100 yards.
 However, at ANY other magnification, this is not true.

 This is why I went with the Vortex in first focal plane.
 The FFP setup is much better for hunting in closer ranges considering I never know what magnification I might be using at what distance.